Ashish943164/Employee-_burnout_analysis/README.md

 git clone https://github.com/Ashish943164/Portfolio.git
 Navigate to the project folder

-Run the Python script employee_burnout_analysis.py or open in Jupyter Notebook
+Run the Python script employee_burnout_analysis.py or open it in Jupyter Notebook

 🔮 Future Improvements
 Predictive modeling for burnout risk using Machine Learning